adkron/dirtyinformation.com/_posts/2014-2-2-smaller-is-better.markdown

 constrained.
 Now we get it out the door and find out that very few users are fat fingering and the customer would much rather do the game changing feature that we are excited about.
-We are also so happy that another customer didn't make our users jump through some arbitraty hoop in order to use the product.
+We are also so happy that another customer didn't make our users jump through some arbitrary hoop in order to use the product.
 We saved the day with a small story.

-Now, the moment you've beed waiting for, the ultimate fun in small stories, throwing them away.
+Now, the moment you've been waiting for, the ultimate fun in small stories, throwing them away.
 Wait, what?
 Doesn't that mean we wasted our time writing the story.
 NO!
 A story is a promise of a conversation.
 It is not a promise of a delivered piece of functionality.
 Scope creeper